imhamzamoeen/carpet/docs/architecture.md

   const statusMessages = {
     CONFIRMED: 'Your booking has been confirmed!',
     IN_PROGRESS: 'We\'re on our way!',
-    COMPLETED: 'Thank you for choosing Method Clean',
+    COMPLETED: 'Thank you for choosing Blowup Cleaners',
     CANCELLED: 'Your booking has been cancelled'
   }